phoenixframework/phoenix_live_view/guides/client/external-uploads.md

 This guide assumes an existing S3 bucket is set up with the correct CORS configuration which allows uploading directly to the bucket.

-An example of CORS configuration for an S3 bucket that allows for client-side uploads would be:
+An example of CORS configuration for client-side uploads would be:

 ```json
 [